Getting Started

 High impedance, maximum input voltage: 5.0V (or 1.8V for systems delivered before July 2022).

 For systems generating negative pulses (such as the NIM synchronization output on several laser drivers), we recommend the use of an active NIM to TTL inverter.
-We have obtained good results with the following two active inverters:
+We have obtained good results with the following active inverters:

 Mechanical drawing